 - Systems-based practice

 Residents will be expected to attend the following conferences:

 - Monday-Friday morning consultant sign-out

 - Flow Cytometry Case Reviews**

-- Any other mandatory conferences, as directed by the residency program
+- Any other mandatory conferences, as directed by the Pathology Residency Program

 *The resident will be expected to present periodically and to actively participate in this conference.

 **The resident may be asked to assist the flow fellow, who has primary responsibility for compiling cases and presenting at this conference.
 After the last conference of the rotation, the resident may also be asked to give a short presentation to the flow cytometry technologists, based on a specific case or issue that was encountered during the rotation.